 So we set about our first binge watching experience by consuming the first four seasons of apocalyptic goodness in less than a week hoping to see “David” go down in a blaze of flesh-eating glory.

-Personally, we’d want to keep our wits
+Personally, we’d want to keep our wits about us when zombies are afoot!

 It was not to be though, since Coulter’s character, Reg, didn’t appear until the fifth season.